Thyroid Lumps & Neck Nodules

 Understanding the nature, diagnosis, and management of thyroid nodules is crucial, as their presence can significantly impact thyroid function and overall health.

+The thyroid gland is a butterfly-shaped organ that serves to produce thyroid hormones.
 A thyroid nodule is a growth in the thyroid gland that can, in some cases, be felt as a lump in the neck.
-The thyroid gland is a butterfly-shaped organ that serves to produce thyroid hormones.

 Most thyroid nodules are harmless and cause no symptoms.
 However, a small percentage can be cancerous, with the potential to spread to other parts of the body, such as the lungs.
 Hence, patients are encouraged to seek treatment from a thyroid specialist in Singapore to prevent further complications.
 Typically, thyroid surgery is required to remove cancerous thyroid nodules and prevent their spread.